 These pictures give the first detailed views of the next batch of Galileo satellites, the first of which has already been delivered to ESA for rigorous testing in simulated space conditions.

 The first Galileo Full Operational Capability (FOC) satellite was delivered to ESA’s ESTEC technical centre in Noordwijk, the Netherlands on 15 May 2013.

 It is being prepared for testing in the ESTEC Test Centre, a unique facility for Europe with all the facilities needed to validate a satellite for launch under one roof.

-ESA astronaut Luca Parmitano is spending six months on the International Space Station conducting experiments and keeping the orbital outpost running with five colleague astronauts.
+ESA astronaut Luca Parmitano spent six months on the International Space Station conducting experiments and keeping the orbital outpost running with five colleague astronauts.

-In Luca’s spare time he photographs our world from 400 km high, looking out of the Station’s panoramic Cupola.
+In Luca’s spare time he photographed our world from 400 km high, looking out of the Station’s panoramic Cupola.
 Luca tweeted the picture above with the comment: “The sky is simply perfect.”
 Of course, for people living down below, the weather would have been described as “patchy, with sunlight coming through at times”.

-Orbiting at 28 800 km/h, Luca is privileged to see our planet from a unique perspective.
+Orbiting at 28 800 km/h, Luca was privileged to see our planet from a unique perspective.
 Here, Earth’s curvature is clearly visible, with the thin layer of pale blue atmosphere separating us from the harshness of space.

 To see more of Luca's incredible shots, please visit the Volare mission Flickr channel.